klahrich/chiefhustler/content/diary/60-le-style-cest-lhomme.md

 {{<youtube O38I7QIc_eQ>}}

 I'm reminded of the late King of Morocco, Hassan 2.
 When asked about how he thinks about his succession, he says (in French): "Le style, c'est l'homme".
 Style is everything.
+I think what he meant is that whoever his succesor is, they should strive to find their own style and go with it.

 {{<youtube DyYN4-yJMOo>}}